tbensky/Prolog-CLP/README.md

 In this next attempt, we'll dispense with the short code and work to choose the domain more wisely.

 For example, since the Blizten/Cupid requirement is so simple in `Blitzen > Cupid`, why not first choose ordering values for these two, then immediately check that this requirement holds?
-Wont't this immediately exclude all search paths that do not have `Blitzen > Cupid`?
+This will immediately exclude all search paths that do not have `Blitzen > Cupid`.

 Likewise, the Rudolph/Prancer condition is also simple in `Rudolph > Prancer`.
-So we'll choose values for these two next, and even do something else: let's be sure that all values chosen for all reindeer at this point (Blizten, Cupid, Rudolph, and Prancer) are not equal (again since reindeer cannot share a position in line).
-This again will narrow the search space.
-We'll do this to start our search:
+So we'll choose values for these two next, and ensure this condition is met.
+We'll even do something else: let's be sure that all values chosen for all reindeer at this point (Blizten, Cupid, Rudolph, and Prancer) are not equal (again since reindeer cannot share a position in line).
+This will narrow the search space even more.
+So, we'll do this to start our search:

 ```prolog
         order(Blitzen),